Nuclear power in Australia: Opposition to nuclear power

 Opposition to the development of nuclear power in Australia originated in the 1970s.
 The Australian anti-nuclear movement initially lobbied for bans on nuclear weapons testing in the Pacific and on uranium mining in Australia.
-Dr Helen Caldicott, a pediatrician from Melbourne emerged as a leading voice of the movement as she conducted public talks and informed politicians and trade unions of the health risks of exposure to ionizing radiation.
+Helen Caldicott, a pediatrician from Melbourne emerged as a leading voice of the movement as she conducted public talks and informed politicians and trade unions of the health risks of exposure to ionizing radiation.

 Western Australia has a significant share of the Australia's uranium reserves, but between 2002 and 2008, a statewide ban on uranium mining was in force.
 The ban was lifted when the Liberal Party was voted into power in the state and, as of 2010, many companies are exploring for uranium in Western Australia.
 One of the industry's major players, the mining company BHP Billiton, planned to develop the Yeelirrie uranium project in a 17 billion dollar project.
 Two other projects in Western Australia are further advanced then BHP's Yeelirrie, these being the Lake Way uranium project, which is pursued by Toro Energy, and the Lake Maitland uranium project, pursued by Mega Uranium.
 But it is unlikely that any new projects will enter active development until the market improves.
 As of 2013 uranium prices are very low.

 As of late 2010, there were calls for Australians to debate whether the nation should adopt nuclear power as part of its energy mix.
 Nuclear power is seen to be "a divisive issue that can arouse deep passions among those for and against".

 Following the March 2011 Fukushima nuclear emergency in Japan, where three nuclear reactors were damaged by explosions, Ian Lowe sees the nuclear power option as being risky and unworkable for Australia.
 Lowe says nuclear power is too expensive, with insurmountable problems associated with waste disposal and weapons proliferation.
 It is also not a fast enough response to address climate change.
 Lowe advocates renewable energy which is "quicker, less expensive and less dangerous than nuclear".
 The Australia Institute advocates that the last thing Australia's energy market needs is nuclear power.
 The data is clear—expanding renewables will drive down electricity costs.
 As long as the energy market relies on gas and coal, Australians will continue to face high electricity prices.
 Introducing nuclear power into the system would likely drive costs even higher.

 Nuclear reactors are banned in Queensland and Tasmania.
 Uranium mining was previously prohibited in New South Wales under the Uranium Prohibition Act of 1986, however in 2012 Premier Barry O'Farrell amended the legislation to allow prospecting and mining of uranium in that State.